 Filipinos love to get together for a good time.
 Hardly a day goes by without there being a celebration somewhere in the country.
 Vibrant festivals characterized by lots of creativity, artistry, and passion last anywhere from one day to a full month.

 These celebrations are hugely cultural and partly religious, displaying the fun-loving spirit of Filipinos around the world.
-In these celebrations, the history, traditions, and spiritual side of the Filipinos come to the forefront.
+In these celebrations, the Filipinos’ history, traditions, and spiritual side come to the forefront.

-Indeed, so grand are some of these celebrations that they’ve birthed many of the entire region’s most popular festivals.
+Indeed, some of these celebrations are so grand that they’ve birthed many of the region’s most popular festivals.
 If you happen to be touring the Philippines any time this year, here are ten festivities that you can be a part of.

 Date: Third Sunday of January

 The Ati-Atihan Festival is regarded as the granddaddy of all festivities in the Philippines, and for a good reason.
-This religious festivity is one of the oldest Philippine celebrations and is widely touted as the best and biggest Mardi Gras in the country.
+This religious festivity is one of the oldest Philippine celebrations and is widely touted as the country’s best and biggest Mardi Gras.

 The celebration takes a whole week, reaching its peak on the third Sunday of the New Year.
 There’s usually a frenzied parade on the streets where celebrants with colorfully painted faces and indigenous costumes come out for a fun-filled march along the streets of Kalibo.